oddbird/oddleventy/content/blog/2024/anchor-position-polyfill.md

 ---
-title: Updates to the Anchor Position Polyfill
+title: Updates to the Anchor Positioning Polyfill
 sub: Catching up to the spec
 date: 2024-07-02
 image: